UPDATE ON CHARLIE:

 There are those in need of a home because someone didn't realize they would get so big, bark so much, leave so much hair in the house, wander, and require work amongst other reasons.

-You need to be ready to bring Charlie in as part of your family for, if you're luck, 16 years and be ready for any possible vet emergencies.
+You need to be ready for a lifelong companion to be a part of your family and are able to manage any unforeseen vet emergencies.